rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 Customers are liable for any activities resulting from the use of Cloud Images.
 For your protection, only use images shared by people you know.
-If you encounter fraudulent activities, please contact Rackspace Support.
+If you encounter fraudulent activities, contact Rackspace Support.

 #### What happens if an image with malware is shared to me?
 How can I report it?